kevinfrydmanesqd/ece-2020-fall-webtech/SYLLABUS.md

 ## Introduction

-This course covers best practices when developping a Node.JS application including API design, package definition, NPM interaction, unit tests and transpilers with TypeScript.
+This course covers best practices when developing a Node.JS application including API design, package definition, NPM interaction, unit tests and transpilers with TypeScript.
 The objective is to prepare an API which collects metrics to store in a database and provide access through a dashboard.

-The course also makes use of usual developer tools : versionning, knowledge bases, transpilers, terminal, ...
+The course also makes use of usual developer tools : versioning, knowledge bases, transpilers, terminal, ...

 ## Requirements